floitsch/dart-irc-codelab/codelab.md

 * Inside `authenticate` we send the IRC `NICK` and `USER` commands.
 For this, we need a nick and a username.
 For simplicity we use the same name here.
-The variable `name` holds that string, and is spliced into the command strings using string interpolation.
+The variable `nick` holds that string, and is spliced into the command strings using string interpolation.
 String interpolation is just a simple nice way of concatenating strings.

 * Once we are authenticated, we join the `##dart-irc-codelab` channel and send a message to it.
 Note that, in theory, joining the channel is not always necessary.
-However, many servers (including freenode) disably messages from the outside by default.
+However, many servers (including freenode) disable messages from the outside by default.

 * So far, we don't listen to anything from the server.
 This is clearly not a